NimaEkhtari/Fit_Plane_In_3D/README.md

 4. In most applications (such as aerial surveying), the planes that we are interested in are pointed away from the surface.
 Therefore, if the Z value of the normal vector is not positive, we can invert the normal vector by multiplying the vector by -1.

 ### Method 2- Singular Value Decomposition (SVD)
+For further reading and prrof, refer to [1]
 1. Similar to Eigen method, we calculate the normalized point coordinates (centroid removed coordinates).
 2. We calculate the singular value decomposition of the normalized coordinates matrix (n by 3).
 3. The singular vector corresponding to the smallest singular value is the normal vector to the best fit plane to our points.